 If the bar does not turn green, you should perform a full scan.

-You can always check the status of Microsoft Security Essentials by checking the color of its icon in Taskbar Notification Area.
+You can always check the status of Microsoft Security Essentials by checking the color of its icon in the Taskbar Notification Area (aka System Tray).

 When the fortress icon is green, everything is fine.